triton-inference-server/hugectr_backend/README.md

 # Triton Inference Server HugeCTR Backend

-HugeCTR Backend is a GPU-accelerated recommender model deploy framework that was designed to effectively use GPU memory to accelerate the inference by decoupling the parameter server, embedding cache and model weight.
-HugeCTR Backend supports concurrent model inference execution across multiple GPUs, embedding cache sharing between multiple model instances.
+The HugeCTR Backend is a GPU-accelerated recommender model deploy framework that was designed to effectively use GPU memory to accelerate the inference by decoupling the parameter server and embedding cache and model weight.
+HugeCTR Backend supports concurrent model inference execution across multiple GPUs by embedding cache that is shared between multiple model instances.
 For additional information, see [HugeCTR Inference User Guide](docs/user_guide.md).

 # Quick Start